 What?
 Four recommended recordings of the Symphonie Fantastique?
 As Sarah Palin would say, You betcha!
 The Weingertner recording, from 1925, has by far the most limited sonics—it’s an electrical recording, but made at the very dawn of this process—yet somehow he manages to bring out more detail than almost any stereo or digital recording I’ve ever heard of it.
 He also tears through the Symphonie with more drive and restless energy than I’ve ever heard in my life, even more than Charles Munch’s mono (1954) recording, and the LSO provides more accurate playing.
 This early Monteux recording, from five years later, is only marginally better in sound quality but nearly its equal in gut-busting energy.
 Both only get four fish, however, due to the limited sound.

-Charles Munch also left us an exciting but messy 1954 mono performance and a live stereo version with the Chicago Symphony from 1966, but it’s this 1962 studio recording that’s the real masterpiece, and my all-round favorite version of this difficult symphony.
-That being said, Seiji Ozawa comes awfully close in his first recording with the same orchestra except for a somewhat flippant, lighthearted “March to the Scaffold.”
+Charles Munch also left us an exciting but messy 1954 mono performance and a live stereo version with the Orchestre de Paris from 1967, but it’s this 1962 studio recording that’s the real masterpiece, and my all-round favorite version of this difficult symphony.
+He just hits all the right tempi and pours plenty of energy into this great performance.

 BERLIOZ: Symphonie Funèbre et Trionphale / John Alldis Choir; London Symphony Orchestra; Sir Colin Davis, conductor / part of Berlioz Box on Philips 456143, also available for free streaming on YouTube

 In my view the most underrated of all of Berlioz’ compositions, this is one of only two recordings of it I’ve ever heard (the other was under a French conductor, on Nonesuch, without the chorus, although I see that Simon Rattle has made a recording of it), but this performance is absolutely sizzling and I love it and that’s that!